Skip to main content

 By Muhsin Ibrahim

-Following the publication of Skills Rather Than Just Degrees by Isa Ali Ibrahim (Pantami), a debate raged on obtaining a degree certificate or acquiring skills in northern Nigerian cyberspace.
-To my knowledge, Prof. Abdelghaffar Amoka Abdelmalik of Ahmadu Bello University, Zaria, offered the best response that put the final nail in the coffin of the debate.
+Following the publication of Skills Rather Than Just Degrees by Isa Ali Ibrahim (Pantami), a debate raged on whether to obtain a degree certificate or acquire skills in northern Nigerian cyberspace.
+To my knowledge, Prof. Abdelghaffar Amoka Abdelmalik of Ahmadu Bello University, Zaria, offered the best response, which put the final nail in the coffin of the debate.

 For the past few days, we have been busy (again) arguing whether or not English proficiency can be a measure of one's intelligence.
 But, unfortunately, these controversies in sections of northern Nigerian cyberspace aren't only unneeded but also detrimental to the region.